tlinnet/gas-counter-magnetic/README.md

 The Explorer Hat Pro is an older, now discontinued, product.
 I initially tried Raspberry Pi OS 64-bit Bookworm, but I got problems with python installation and sound card for the [examples/drums.py](https://github.com/pimoroni/explorer-hat/blob/master/examples/drums.py).
 After I downgraded to Legacy Bullseye, 64-bit, Lite, then installation and examples worked as intended.

+After verification, the story is continued with a battery powered NodeMCU.

 # KY-021 circuit

 I conveniently found someone selling 3d-printed plastic holder with KY-021 Mini reed magnet [for 16 euro on ebay.de](https://www.ebay.de/itm/176451806010).